tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 I recommend one of these resources to get a hang of the general concept:

--   🤏 Play with an [interactive demo](https://utopia.fyi/) to get a sense of the result.
+-   🤏 Play with an [interactive demo](https://utopia.fyi/) or resize this website to get a sense of the result.
 -   👁 Watch an [intro video](https://www.youtube.com/watch?v=DDuGtN-GakA) by the creators (18 minutes).
 -   📜, 👁 Read an [intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) and look at a diagram illustrating the idea.
 -   📜 Read a [longer intro article](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/) that also explains the context of the larger problem.